mrdbourke/tensorflow-deep-learning/README.md

 # Zero to Mastery Deep Learning with TensorFlow

-🚀 **Update (29 April 2021):** The [ZTM Deep Learning with TensorFlow course is now live on Udemy](https://dbourke.link/udemyTFlaunch)!
-There's a special deal going for the next ~5 days or so to celebrate the launch, sign up to lock in the best price!

 All of the course materials for the [Zero to Mastery Deep Learning with TensorFlow course](https://dbourke.link/ZTMTFcourse).

 This course will teach you foundations of deep learning and TensorFlow as well as prepare you to pass the TensorFlow Developer Certification exam (optional).